Circular knitting gets magical with these tutorials for Magic Loop Knitting

 Looking for knitting patterns written expressly for two circular needles or Magic Loop?
 Check out this collection here!

-Half Magic Loop is a method I discovered accidentally while knitting a hat on circular needles the “normal” way — that is, just knitting around and around without stopping to pull out a cable.
+Traveling Loop, sometimes called Half Magic Loop, is a method I discovered accidentally while knitting a hat on circular needles the “normal” way.

 These tutorials may help you if you find Magic Loop doesn’t really unkink your cable needle.
-(That’s just an expression I made up on the spot. … I’ll work on it.)
+(That’s just an expression I made up on the spot. … I know, I know, I’ll work on it.)

 Magic Loop Magic: Here is a handy illustrated guide that shows you Half Magic Loop as well as how to tweak Half Magic Loop for Fair Isle knitting.